dotnet/docs/docs/core/whats-new/dotnet-9/overview.md

 New for .NET 9, the engineering team posts .NET 9 preview updates on [GitHub Discussions](https://github.com/dotnet/core/discussions).
 That's a great place to ask questions and provide feedback about the release.

-This article has been updated for .NET 9 Preview 2.
-The following sections describe the updates to the core .NET libraries in .NET 9.
+This article has been updated for .NET 9 Preview 3.

 ## .NET runtime